Albaraa-Abdelhadi/Project.Three/README.md

 # Project.Three
-In this project, I designed a complete website in HTML and CSS
+In this project, I designed a complete website in HTML, CSS, and JavaScript